2DevsStudio/2Devs-EquipmentEffects/README.md

 * Everything is configurable!
 * Stupid simple!
-* Easy configuration-side item creator ( also item creator by command )
+* Easy configuration-side item creator (also item creator by command)
-* Special Mode which saving tps by spliting operation to parts
+* Special Mode, which saving tps by splitting operation to parts
 * Plethora of Item configuration; All checks enabled separately, applicable potion effects, command on enable/disable
 * OpenSource!!!

 ## Supported Versions

-1.8.1 <-> 1.19.2
+1.8.1 <-> 1.21.4

 ## Permissions: